protojure/protojure.github.io/README.md

 ```

 The service definition defines an endpoint (often reachable at some well-known URL or IP), called Greeter.
 The Greeter service
-exposes a method called SayHello.
-We may interact with the SayHello method by contacting the Greeter service and sending
+exposes a method called Hello.
+We may interact with the Hello method by contacting the Greeter service and sending
 a HelloRequest message.
 Refer to [Protocol Buffers in clj](#protocol-buffers-in-clj) above for a walkthrough of protobuf
 with protojure.